Thursday, November 21, 2019

 CT Credits: 4 Skills

 NY Credits: 4.5 Skills

 Chair: Nathan J. Shafner

 ends Mar 21, 2020

 Chairs: Kathleen L. Nastri; Rosemarie Paine

 CT Credits: 8.25 Skills; 1 Ethics & Professionalism

 NY Credits: 10 Skills; 1 Ethics & Professionalism

 Connecticut Trial Lawyers Association is a non-profit professional association dedicated to creating and maintaining a more just society by preserving individual rights within the justice system.

 We are a fellowship of over 1,300 of Connecticut's most accomplished and active lawyers who are interested in protecting plaintiffs' rights and becoming better trial lawyers.
-CTLA provides its members with continuing education, publications, trial skills workshops and networking opportunities that keep them current on the law.
+CTLA provides its members with high-quality CLE programs, ongoing Community Outreach Projects and a variety of networking opportunities.